fcambus/spleen/README.md

 Release tarballs provide PSF files for each size, `setfont` can be used to load and set the desired font.

+### FreeBSD console

+The FreeBSD package contains .fnt files which can be loaded using vidcontrol(1).

+For example, to load Spleen 16x32:

+	vidcontrol -f /usr/local/share/fonts/spleen/spleen-16x32.fnt

 ### Mac OS X / macOS

 Configure the terminal application to use Spleen, and make sure anti-aliasing